 A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.
+A risk assessment was in place for when the dental hygienist worked without chairside support.

 The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.